DataJam-Pasos-Libres-2024/LibertaTrack/README.md

 Esta arquitectura proporciona una solución robusta para LibertaTrack web que requieren un alto nivel de operatividad, adaptabilidad ante cambios de carga y una defensa sólida contra accesos no autorizados y otros riesgos de seguridad por datos sensibles de las empresas.

+# 8. Referencias
+---
+* Alvarado, F., Álvarez, A., Chaparro, J. C., González, C., Levy, S., Maldonado, D., ... & Villaveces, M. J. (2021).
+Reporte ejecutivo de la Misión de Empleo de Colombia.
+Bogotá, DC, Colombia: Ministerio de Trabajo-DNP.
+* AU Modern Slavery Act 2018.
+An Act to require some entities to report on the risks of modern slavery in their operations and supply chains and actions to address those risks, and for related purposes.
+10th December 2018.
+* CA S.C.
+2023, c.
+9. An Act to enact the Fighting Against Forced Labour and Child Labour in Supply Chains Act and to amend the Customs Tariff.
+1th May 2023
+* Frey, S. B. A. J., Am, J. B., Doshi, V., Malik, A., & Noble, S. (2023).
+Consumers Care about Sustainability and Back It Up with Their Wallets.
+Mckinsey and Company
+* UK Modern Slavery Act 2015.
+An Act to make provision about slavery, servitude and forced or compulsory labour and about human trafficking, including provision for the protection of victims; to make provision for an Independent Anti-slavery Commissioner; and for connected purposes.
+26th March 2015.
+* Walk Free (2023).
+The Global Slavery Index 2023, Minderoo Foundation.
+Recuperado de https://walkfree.org/global-slavery-index